Can we stop pretending that Jamie Spears did Britney a favour by petitioning to end the conservatorship

 Turn of the tide

-Last month Britney exercised her right to address the court and requested that she be able to hire her own lawyer.
+In August 2021, Britney exercised her right to address the court and requested that she be able to hire her own lawyer.
 Judge Brenda Penny agreed and Britney brought in Mathew Rosengart, a powerful Hollywood attorney and a former federal prosecutor.

 Enter Jamie and his petition to end the conservatorship.